refreshing-lemonade/shenscript/README.md

 ## Features

-ShenScript includes features such as: Frame advantage timer, invincibility and damage scaling display, hitbox visualizer, toggles for health and stun, and a proper training dummy.
+ShenScript includes features such as: Frame advantage timer, invincibility and damage scaling display, hitbox visualizer, view and toggle health and stun, view blockstun/hitstun and a proper training dummy.

 ## Usage